The Andrew Turnbull Network

 (Left: WV State Road Commission, 1922) (Right: Clarksburg Publishing Co., 1933)

 But it's not quite as simple as that.
 WV 20 in 1922 was a fraction of its modern length, only extending as far north as Greenbrier County.
 Its south end terminated in Princeton.
 What's more, the number didn't stay consistent: By 1932, the State Road Commission had inexplicably renumbered the highway as WV 44.
-The "44" number was current at the time West Virginia's county highway system was established in the mid-1930s, resulting in a plethora of 44-prefixed fractional roads that remain along the route to this day.
+This carried forth when West Virginia's county highway system was established in the mid-1930s, resulting in a plethora of "44"-prefixed fractional roads that remain along the route to this day.

 A few minor realignments of WV 44 and WV 20 were made between the 1930s and 1970s, most notably in Athens where the routing changed several times.
-By 1980, the Bramwell portion of the road near Virginia had been demoted to secondary status and renumbered as CR 120.
+By 1980 the Bramwell portion of the road had been demoted to secondary status and renumbered as CR 120, resulting in a relocated terminus.
 The highway has been unchanged in Mercer County since.

 Prehistory

 WV 20 was routed on top of pre-existing infrastructure.
-The oldest portion of the road is likely the series of serpentine curves south of Athens; these are shown on USGS maps as early as 1887 with essentially the same routing as today.
-Most of the roads that were eventually signed as WV 20 were originally built in the 1890s, barring minor straightening and such.
-Between Athens and Princeton, WV 20 was built on top of unused grading prepared in the teens for a proposed interurban streetcar system extension (see below).
+The oldest portion of the road is likely the series of serpentine curves south of Athens; these are shown on the earliest topo maps with essentially the same routing as today.
+Most of the roads that were eventually signed as WV 20 were built in the late nineteenth century, barring minor straightening and such.
+Between Athens and Princeton, WV 20 was built on top of grading prepared in the teens for a proposed interurban streetcar system extension (see below).

 Points of interest